td-extreme/HTTPServer/README.md

 To run the program: gradle run

+The default port number is 8080.
+To run on a different port: gradle run -P args="-pn 1234"

 If you do not already have gradle installed on your machine:

 To run tests: gradlew test